- I’m having trouble logging into Connect. What should I do?

-Applicants can apply to a maximum of 3 topics.
+Applicants can apply to no more than 3 topics per AFRL site.
 These topics may be within any technical area provided on the topic list.
 However, you should only apply to topics that are assigned to the education level that you will be the semester immediately preceding the internship dates.

 - Can I contact the mentors?

 For those mentors who are open to communication prior to scholar arrival onsite, mentor contact information is available on the AFRL Mentors page of this website.

 The AFRL Scholars Program offers summer internships, with a very limited number of positions also available during the fall and spring semesters.
 The internship dates and number of weeks are based on scholar availability and funding available from year to year.

 - When are internship start and end dates?